cygni/texas-holdem-client-javascript/README.md

 The `JohnnyPuma`-part may look a bit odd but it is simply the name of the poker player.

+The code for your bot is placed in the folder named `my-bot`.

 So, there are three rooms – `training`, `freeplay`, and finally the `tournament` room.
 The `training` room is where you typically play when you develop your bot.
 The `tournament` is the where you meet other bots in a real tournament.
 In the `freeplay` room you can practice against other bots in a tournament-like style.

 There are two servers configured for the client.
 The local version that is mentioned above and the online version that is hosted on [http://poker.cygni.se](http://poker.cygni.se).